trainrush/trainrush/README.md

 > + young adult, if that bothers you, just don't interact! (or tell me not to!)
 > + any pronouns, he/him preferred.
 > + autism + anxiety! + other disorders!
-> + I'm not a social person on my own, but I do like company!! feel free to approach!
+> + I'm not a social person, but I love company!! feel free to approach!
 > + **c+h is always welcome**, unless stated otherwise!! don't hesitate, just come sit with me.
 > + I like roleplaying and cats and lots of other stuff. :3
 <hr>